 Seventeen of his plays are available from Amazon including Eugenio, Margherita, The Agony of David, The Last Days of King Solomon, Vandergrift!, Lincoln and God, Paul, The Eaton Woman, Charleston Revisited, The Botticelli Cruise, The Springfield Boys, The Tragedy of King Saul, Teresa.
 Visit Amazon Home Page.
 Six of his DVD's are available from Amazon.

 Professionally he is a member of The Dramatists Guild of America,Cosmowriters, The Cosmos Club Theater Group, The Dramatists Guild of America in New York City, The Greenbelt Arts Center in Maryland, and the Little Theater of Alexandra in Virginia.
 He is a former long-time member of The Arts Club of Washington.
 Mr. Gallo also has done much academic work to master the craft of playwrighting in addition to participating in hundreds of workshops, He has taken the equivalent of over 120 credit hours (the equivalent of a Bachelors Degree) in drama, dramaturgy, and playwriting at several Washington DC studios and forums.
-And of course, his 17copyrighted works are his theses equivalents.
+Mr. Gallo studied with Davey Marlin-Jones at the Washington Theater Club, Harry Bagdesian at the New Playwrights Theater, Alan Lefkowitz(Founder) at the Writers Center, and Ernie Joselovitz at the Playwrights Forum.
+And of course, his 18copyrighted works are theses equivalents.
 Despite these theatrical academic credits, Mr. Gallo considers himself self-taught.